Reviews You Can Rely On

 Very crinkly

-The women's Patagonia DAS Light Hoody is still one of our go-to choices when it comes to insulated jackets.
+The Patagonia DAS Light Hoody is one of the best women's insulated jackets we've tested.
 It has no baffles and a roomy fit in the arms and chest, leaving just enough room for layering.
 It is possible to wear a helmet, a hat, or a beanie with a pompom while the hood is up.
 The exterior is highly resistant to the elements, outperforming every other model we tested.
 The precipitation, whether sleet, rain, or snow, causes the water to bead up and roll off.
 Plumafill cushioning is not only light and warm, but it also compresses down to a size comparable to that of a one-liter bottle.
 It's designed with cold weather and hiking trips in the mountains in mind, but you can take it anywhere.

-Although this jacket is almost ideal for everyday use, neither its breathability nor durability are particularly impressive.
+Although this jacket is almost ideal for everyday use, neither its breathability nor its durability are particularly impressive.
 When you are sweating, the rough texture of the Pertex Quantum fabric prevents much air from passing through.
 The exterior fabric is also only 10D thick, giving it a fragile and slender appearance.
-We could easily rip the fabric by placing a sharp snowboard edge near it.
-Despite its compressibility, we could not fit it into the stash pocket.
-Overall, we recommend the DAS Light as a warm waterproof jacket for all four seasons.
+We could easily rip the fabric by placing a sharp snowboard edge against it.
+Despite its compressibility, we could not fit it into its stash pocket and close the zipper.
+Overall, we recommend the DAS Light as a warm, waterproof jacket for all four seasons.

 We love the athletic fit of the DAS Light Hoody.